I wanted to share a bit about myself so you understand who I am and what led to my creation of Analytical Traveler.

 We try and take the girls to places that relate to their heritage or what they are working on in school.
 My mom's side of the family is from Australia, so the girls were able to meet their relatives and see the town their grammy was from.
 This picture was on Lady Elliott Island on the Barrier Reef where they were able to see turtles hatching and crawling to the sea.

 My grandfather was from Italy, so we continued our heritage tour and spent a few weeks in Italy.
 The girls have become so comfortable traveling, I will be confident in their abilities when they start solo trips in a few years.
 I'll of course be in disguise making sure they are okay the whole time.
-This summer we will go to Japan, where my wife's family is from, and the girls can practice their Japanese!
+This summer we went to Japan, where my wife's family is from, and the girls were able to practice their Japanese!